-Once an area has been given conservation area status, the local authority develops and enforces policies as to how the desirable features of the area should be preserved or enhanced.
-Thus the policies will vary from one such area to another, and indeed can vary over time as new guidelines or restrictions are introduced (in consultation with local residents).
+Once an area has been given conservation area status, the local authority develops and enforces policies to dictate how the desirable features of the area should be preserved or enhanced.
+As a result the policies will vary from one area to another, and can vary over time as new guidelines or restrictions are introduced (in consultation with local residents).

-Your conveyancer will undertake a local authority search to inform you about any factors that may affect the property.
+Your conveyancer will undertake a local authority search to inform you about any rules or restrictions that may affect the property.
 Find out about what the conveyancing searches are when buying a house for more information.

 What does it mean for the homeowner?

-If your home falls into a conservation area, there will be restrictions as to what you can do to it, as far as it affects the appearance of the outside of your property.
+If your home falls into a conservation area, there will be restrictions to what you can do to it that will affect the outside appearance of the property.
 These restrictions will be particular to your individual zone, which will have its own character.
 Because of the restrictions, any improvements, extensions or repairs you make are likely to take more time, involve more paperwork, and cost more money.

 Preserving the appearance

 Naturally, if you are attracted to a property in a conservation area, then you are unlikely to want to do anything which would be detrimental to the overall appearance of the neighbourhood.
 Far from feeling compromised by the guidelines, you may welcome them: after all, given nearby homeowners are subject to the same rules, the whole area maintains its special character, which benefits all.

 Living in a conservation area can offer a friendly, welcoming local feel.
 Being in a neighbourhood that is a part of history brings with it community spirit, with all residents taking pride in maintaining a historic area of Britain.